scalatra/scalatra-book/src/_02_getting_to_know_scalatra.md

 The `reason` argument is ignored unless `status` is not null.
 The default arguments leave that part of the request unchanged.

+_Caution:_ `halt` is implemented as a HaltException.
+You probably don't want to catch it in an action.

 ## Passing

 A route can punt processing to the next matching route using `pass()`.
 Remember, unlike Sinatra, routes are matched from the bottom up.